liza1212/Discrypt/README.md

 # Decrypt Discord Bot

-The project is the capstone project for Human Language Technologies (HLT).
+This project is the capstone project for Human Language Technologies (HLT).
 It is a discord bot that detects the personal information in the messages and masks them accordingly.